Fun: It’s NOT the F-Word for Preppers

-What about the rest of you?
+What about you?
 Do you have any guilty secrets?
-Any of your own confessions about how you spend your spare time?
+Any confessions about how you spend your spare time?
 Do you feel that these moments out of your day help or hinder your commitment to preparedness?
 And for those of you who take the opposite view, please share your reasons too.

 About the Author